-Direct and Belt Drive Units
+Belt and Direct Drive Units

-Lift Direct Drive unit on to the roof utilizing hooks under the horizontal supports.
-Evenly space the hooks using a minimum of four lifting straps.
-Use a spreader bar to ensure the straps do not come in contact with the unit, see Figure 1.
+Lift Direct Drive unit on to the roof utilizing hooks under the lip of the shroud.
+Evenly space the hooks around the shroud using a minimum of four lifting straps.
+Use a spreader bar to ensure the straps do not come in contact with the unit (see Figure 1).

-When lifting a Belt Drive unit onto the roof, use either the four lifting points on the drive frame or the two lifting points on the bearing plate if present, see Figure 2 for lifting points.
-Access to the drive frame is accomplished by removing the screws pointed out in Figure 3.
+When lifting a belt drive unit on to the roof, use either the four lifting points on the drive frame or the two lifting points on the bearing plate if present (see Figure 2 for lifting points).
+Access to the drive frame is accomplished by removing the screws identified in Figure 3.
 The cover can then be removed and placed on a flat surface in an area protected from strong winds.